 - Provide references

 You must provide two (2) good references.
-You can download the confidential Referee’s Report form, or you can send us existing written references.
+You can download the confidential Referee’s Report form either in PDF or Word format, or you can send us existing written references.

 - Show copies of relevant academic records